The name.

 Start with the letter.

 It lands on Sundays.
-Free.
-One idea, followed through properly.
-Unsubscribe whenever.
+A research topic or statement followed through properly.
+Housed on Substack.